Impacts of changing landscape

 - Integrate security at each stage of DevOps

-- IAST, SAST, DAST to scan vulnerabilities
+- IAST, SAST, and DAST to scan vulnerabilities

 - Container security analysis & vulnerability management

-- Threat modeling and Report generation
+- Threat modelling and Report generation

 - Secure with native and cloud platform